The items listed below are all of those matching the criteria you have selected:

 Responding to Conflict: Strategies for Improved Communication

-Increase your success by proactively and positively managing conflict.
+Increase your success by proactively improving your conflict management skills.

 Strategies for Developing Effective Presentation Skills